HUAWEI in global top three for smartphone market share

 In addition to a number of globally acclaimed products, Huawei CBG continued to build its international brand in 2016 to support global expansion.
 The company also continued its investment in R&D to enhance and improve the features and technology of its portfolio.

-In the flagship P and Mate series, Huawei collaborated with international brands such as Leica and Porsche Design, building on and amplifying the Huawei brand concept while expanding its appeal through association with other leaders in their fields.
+In the flagship P and Mate series, Huawei collabourated with international brands such as Leica and Porsche Design, building on and amplifying the Huawei brand concept while expanding its appeal through association with other leaders in their fields.
 These partnerships have directly impacted brand recognition for Huawei, winning acclaim from a growing list of respected global institutions.
 In 2016, Huawei was included in Interbrand’s 100 Best Global Brands for the second year, ranking 72nd.
 It was also ranked in BrandZ Top 100 Most Valuable Global Brands at number 50.
-This success in branding has also been reflected in global sales, acting as further proof that users favor Huawei mobile phones.
+This success in branding has also been reflected in global sales, acting as further proof that users favour Huawei mobile phones.

 Huawei has extended its partnerships beyond technology to the lifestyle areas of design, fashion, entertainment, and sports marketing.
 Football icon Lionel Messi and Hollywood stars Scarlett Johansson and Henry Cavill have all endorsed Huawei, expanding the company’s brand awareness within new, desirable audiences.